Common Server Issues and How to Fix Them

 The Problem:

-A slow server can lead to poor user experiences, higher bounce rates, and even lower search engine rankings.
+A slow server can lead to poor user experience, higher bounce rates, and lower search engine rankings.
 Common causes include high traffic, insufficient resources, or poorly optimized code.

 How to Fix It: